Series Description

 Note to Nurse Practitioners: The content of this CNE activity pertains to Pharmacology.

-Physician Assistants (AAPA): Boston University Chobanian & Avedisian School of Medicine, has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
-This activity is designated for 1.0 AAPA Category 1 CME credit.
+Boston University Chobanian & Avedisian School of Medicine, has been authorized by the American Academy of Physician Associates (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
+This activity is designated for 1.0 AAPA Category 1 CME credits.
 PAs should only claim credit commensurate with the extent of their participation.

 Pharmacists (ACPE)